 Obtaining and using machine identities has always been a necessary but cumbersome requirement.
 Security teams using Venafi can now provide an enterprise certificate service across private and public clouds.
 By using HashiCorp with Venafi, DevOps can now:

-You can learn more about how HashiCorp tools and the Venafi Platform work together to protect machine identities by reading this whitepaper.
+You can learn more about how HashiCorp tools and the Venafi Platform work together to manage machine identities by reading this blog.